 Jeff Swaney embraces Conscious Capitalism principals.
 If you had to identify reasons for his success, you’d find a fusion of elements such as a love of working with talented people, a keen eye for fresh ideas that present a message consistent with defined social-political beliefs, an intense drive to meet objectives regardless of the obstacles, and a commitment to the bottom line.
 Jeff believes that, “If I can’t do something truly outstanding and original in a project – that makes people think – then I’m not interested in the venture.
 If I make the commitment, it becomes a passion.
 That’s the key to fulfillment and success.

 Mr. Swaney had assembled one of the largest portfolios of commercial property on the east side of downtown Dallas, Texas – much of which has been sold recently.
-The efforts in the East Dallas area yielded such successes as Cafe Brazil, Deep Sushi, Ambassador Cellars, Skinz Car Wraps, The Lizard Lounge, Pepe and Mito’s Mexican Cafe, The Curtain Club, Airstar!
-Events Lighting, Vintage Wine Warehouse, Kirk Hopper Gallery, Bibbentucker’s state of the art plant and retail facility, and Yahoo!
-He has contributed over 20 years of pro bono urban planning to the Deep Ellum neighborhood as it relates to new rapid transit stations (friendsofsantafetrail.org) and integrating a 7-mile stretch of bike-hike trail (East Dallas Veloway / Santa Fe Trail) that he spent 10 years championing resulting in a 28 mile loop around a transformed Dallas area.
+He contributed over 25 years of pro bono urban planning and representation for the Deep Ellum neighborhood as it related to many issues — his hallmark achievement facilitating a 7-mile stretch of bike-hike trail (East Dallas Veloway / Santa Fe Trail) that he spent 15 years championing, resulting in a 28 mile loop around a transformed Dallas area.

 East of the Deep Ellum area Jeff purchased and redeveloped a collection of period buildings between Peak and Carroll Streets in the 4300 & 4400 blocks of Elm Street.
 He coined the area “New East Elm”, a former haunt of Dallas legend Jack Ruby and supposed nexus of the underground gambling rackets of the 1930’s-40’s.
-Today’s tenants there are an eclectic/artsy mix including Peak and Elm Cocina y Bar, The It’ll Do Club, Paper Arts, Doug Davis Photography, The Shamrock Hotel Artists Co-op, and the studio of Pulitzer Prize winning artist Karen Blessen (29pieces.org) with whom he collaborated on creative direction for the neighborhood.
+Today’s tenants there are an eclectic/artsy mix from his collaboration with the studio of Pulitzer Prize winning artist Karen Blessen (29pieces.org) who assisted in the creative direction for the neighborhood.

-Outside of real estate, Jeff has helped start a stable of diverse start-up businesses by providing angel venture capital, including Advertickets, (sold in 2007, advertickets.com ), Live Oak State Bank (sold in 2014 to IBTX), restaurant The Village Idiot of Los Angeles, Stream Energy (one of the fastest growing companies in Texas (streamenergy.net ), and most recently – Servergy (servergy.com) – a technology solutions integration company focused on data security, flyp – a game changing mobile app, and Tiger Trade – an innovator in stock trading.
+Outside of real estate, Jeff has helped start a stable of diverse start-up businesses by providing angel venture capital, including Advertickets, (sold in 2007, advertickets.com ), Live Oak State Bank (sold in 2014 to IBTX), various restaurants including the Village Idiot of Los Angeles, Stream Energy (one of the fastest growing companies in Texas (streamenergy.net ), Servergy (servergy.com) – a technology solutions integration company focused on data security, flyp – a game changing mobile app, and Tiger Trade – an innovator in stock trading.
 In addition to Stream Energy in the energy field, Mr. Swaney launched JAS Petroleum LLC which has been partnering in Oil and Gas Exploration and Natural Gas Royalty Investments since 2004.

 Jeff has been an avid collector of local art spanning over 25 years, including 42 artists and 70 pieces.
 Many of the artists featured are now represented nationally in museums across the country including Dan Rizzie, Andy Bennett, David McCullough, and Bill Haveron.